About me

 Uncertainty quantification and communication

-How can we measure how certain or confident large language models are of the output they produce (1, 2)?
+This is the core of my current research programme, and its principles are laid out in a TACL paper on anthropomimetic uncertainty (1).
+How can we measure how certain or confident large language models are of the output they produce (2, 3, 4)?
 How can we ensure that their measured confidence is realistic and not overblown, and that the text they produce correctly reflects this confidence?
 How can large language models effectively convey their level of confidence to diverse user groups?
+How can we deal with ambiguity in human communication without unnecessarily forcing disambiguation when it isn’t necessary (5), and how can we strategically exploit ambiguity to reduce human overreliance on large language models, particularly in educational contexts?

 Toxicity and bias

-I am keen on modelling in an explainable way what makes specific forms of toxic language toxic, for instance in the context of dehumanising language (3) and threats.
-I’m also a part of the SafeNet project, in which we study the response of social media platforms to reports of unsafe language across 19 European countries and have studied gender bias in NLP, particularly in the interpretation and generation of referring expressions (4, 5).
+I am keen on understanding how different identities get affected by NLP systems (7), and I want to model in an explainable way what makes specific forms of toxic language toxic, for instance in the context of dehumanising language (8) and threats.
+I was also a part of the SafeNet project, in which we studied the response of social media platforms to reports of unsafe language across 19 European countries and have studied gender bias in NLP, particularly in the interpretation and generation of referring expressions (9, 10).

 Reference